OSU awards more than $20 million in merit-based scholarships annually to newly-admitted undergraduate students.

-Typically, if a student takes any college credit after graduating high school, they must reapply as a transfer student and would not qualify for a deferral.
+Typically, if you take any college credit after graduating high school, you must reapply as a transfer student and would not qualify for a deferral.
 Exceptions for unique situations may be considered.

-Freshman admits who wish to enroll at OSU in a future year and plan to start at an Oregon community college should sign up for our Degree Partnership Program as a way to hold their spot for future transfer enrollment.
+If you are a freshman admit who wishes to enroll at OSU in a future year and plans to start at an Oregon community college during the 2020-21 academic year (ex.
+Fall 2020, Winter 2021, or Spring 2021), you should sign up for our Degree Partnership Program as a way to hold your spot at OSU for future enrollment.

-OSU will consider any scholarship offered as part of a student’s deferral request.
-However, because most scholarships are awarded based on available funding for the year in which they are awarded, not all scholarships can be promised for a future year.
-In most cases, if a student is approved for an admission deferral, they will be re-considered for scholarships as part of the applicant pool and subsequent scholarship criteria for the year they intend to actually enroll.
+However, because most scholarships are awarded based on available funding for the year in which they are awarded, not all scholarships can be held if you are deferring your enrollment to a future year.
+In some cases, if you are approved for an admission deferral, you will need to be reconsidered for scholarships as part of the new applicant pools and available scholarship programs for the year in which you intend to enroll.